Inside: Encourage your teens to become successful adults in the future with these five ways to help teens develop a strong work ethic starting today.

 Leading by example may sound a little simplistic, but it truly is one of the best ways to encourage a strong work ethic in teens.
 Make sure that they understand that everything you have and everything that you provide for them is a product of the work that you do.

-Show them how you set goals and the steps needed to achieve them.
-Explain your process of prioritizing work and fun.
-As they see your hard work and dedication, they’ll be more likely to emulate those traits.
+Talk with them about how you set goals and the steps needed to achieve them.
+Explain your process of prioritizing work and fun, and how sometimes you have to make tough choices.
+As they see your behaviors, such as hard work, self-discipline, and dedication, they’ll be more likely to emulate those traits.

 Make Personal Responsibility a Priority

-Teenagers often struggle with taking initiative.
+As parents, our initial instinct is to protect our children from failure and disappointment, but this means our teens are not developing grit and resilience either.
+Teenagers often struggle with taking initiative, and procrastination can easily become second nature to an adolescent.
 Keeping them motivated to take personal responsibility for their chores, school work, and activities can be a struggle.
 Lay down the ground rules that these things are their own to manage and you will not make it your business to ensure these things are done.